MahammadSoltanov/NewsWebsite/README.md

 # 📰 News Website with Admin Panel

-A simple beginner-level News Website built with ASP.NET Core and Razor Pages, designed to support multi-language content and admin panel management.
+News Website built with ASP.NET Core and Razor Pages, designed to support multi-language content and admin panel management.
 Created as a learning project to practice clean architecture and real-world UI/UX flow.

 ---